Travelling waves and heteroclinic networks in models of spatially-extended cyclic competition: Analysis of heteroclinic bifurcations destroying periodic orbits

 \subsubsection{Orbit flip bifurcation}

-In this section, we demonstrate that---under certain assumptions on \eref{eqn:bif_Xi}---an orbit flip bifurcation occurs in which \(\polarthetaetilde\) goes to \(\pi\) and the heteroclinic orbit \(\phi_{13}(t)\) becomes tangent to the strong unstable manifold of \(\xi_{1}\).
+In this section, we demonstrate that if the two terms on the left-hand side of \eref{eqn:bif_Xi} are of equal order, an orbit flip bifurcation occurs in which \(\polarthetaetilde\) goes to \(\pi\) and the heteroclinic orbit \(\phi_{13}(t)\) becomes tangent to the strong unstable manifold of \(\xi_{1}\).

 To derive the conditions of this bifurcation, we consider \eref{eqn:bif_Xi}.
 We assume that the two terms on the left-hand side of \eref{eqn:bif_Xi} are of equal order.
 Since \(\lem<\lep\) when expanding eigenvalues are real, and \(T\gg 1\), we assume $A_{5}\ll A_{6}$ and, equivalently, $D_{5}\ll D_{6}$.
 The expression for $\tan\polarthetaetilde$ is defined as both $-A_{5}/A_{6}$ and $-D_{5}/D_{6}$.
 We therefore solve \eref{eqn:bif_Xi} for $A_{5}$ and use the relationship between \(A_{5}\), \(A_{6}\), \(D_{5}\), and \(D_{6}\) in \eref{eqn:AD_56_rel_XI} to derive